TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Arquitecture.md

 - 1 Low Cost Device + 2 Experimental Device
 - A couple of Stations with Sensors deployed at X points
-  - Sensor data compared to reference analyzer data
+  - Sensor data from Experimental Device compared to reference data from Low Cost Device
   - Low-cost sensors performed well